Quaran-Team/client-Amazin/README.md

 1- clone down the repo
 2- run 'npm install' in the command line to get all the node modules locally

+If you are unfamiliar with npm visit https://www.npmjs.com/get-npm

 once that is done run

 3- run 'npm start' to boot up a localhost version in your default web browser via command line